svenfuchs/todo.txt/README.md

   etc) is a good thing.
 A tool must play nice with this and must not rewrite any custom formatting.
 * An item can belong to one or many projects.
-* The concept of "contexts" (phone, work, home) seems like a stale from the GTD era.
+* The concept of "contexts" (phone, work, home) seems like a stale relict from the GTD era to me.
 Does anybody actually use this?
 Also, the format `@name` indicates a person in most contexts nowadays.
 * Assigning explicit priorities don't really work well.
 Re-ordering items on the todo.txt list works better.
 * A concept of generic key/value pairs seems like a useful addition to make the